 In a mature hardwood setting atop the ridge at the southern edge of the property was positive test pit TS2 containing cut nails and other fragments of burnt metal.
 Intensification occurred around the original findspot, with a 1m2 unit excavated over TS2 and eight shovel tests excavated around the unit at a distance of 2.5 metres from the unit.
-This site was registered as an archaeological site as it consisted of a deposit of nineteenth century non-domestic activity in an otherwise pristine woodland setting.
+This site was registered as an archaeological site as it consisted of a deposit of nineteenth century non-domestic material in an otherwise pristine woodland setting.
+The site may possibly be associated with maple syrup processing and could be a relatively rare example of light industrial activity in a rural setting.